Calebri/Archipelago_Graph/README.md

 ## Current Limiations

 - Percentage graph is based on the current number of checks collected instead of the actual amount in the player's game
+- Cannot filter or modify in any way graph categories